MKLab-ITI/JGNN/tutorials/Learning.md

 <br>c) `operation` to parse symbolic operations
 <br>d) `out` to define output variables

-We can retrieve the defined model at anytime with the builder's `getModel()` method.
+We can retrieve the defined model at anytime with the builder's `.getModel()` method.
 Until that point, models are incrementally constructed with functional programming.
 For this example, we define a two-layer perceptron, with a relu hidden layer and a row-wide softmax activation.
 Learnable matrices and vectors could be defined manually,